 What are the Swiss known for?

-Beautiful lakes and great skiing?
-Multiple languages and offshore accounts?
-Founders of the Red Cross and being the only country in the heart of Europe to resist fascism?
+Beautiful skiing and great chocolate?
+Handy pocket knives and offshore accounts?
+Founding the Red Cross and being the only country in the heart of Europe to resist fascism?

 All good points.